qmk/qmk_firmware/docs/tap_hold.md

   |       +--------------+    |        |
   +---------------------------|--------+
 ```
-Based on the examples above, you might have expected the output of the above sequence to be `ax`
+Based previous examples, you might have expected the output of the above sequence to be `KC_A` `KC_X`
 since `SFT_T(KC_A)` is NOT held longer than the `TAPPING_TERM`.
 However, the actual output would be capital `X` (`SHIFT` + `x`) due to reasons
 explained under [Ignore Mod Tap Interrupt](#ignore-mod-tap-interrupt).